 Getting into the Okavango Delta is awfully expensive.
-A cheaper way is to fly in to Oddballs Luxury Palm Island Lodge, get on a mekoro and disappear off into the wild with a guide who knows where he’s going and what he’s doing.
+A cheaper way is to fly in to Oddballs Palm Island Luxury Lodge, get on a mekoro and disappear off into the wild with a guide who knows where he’s going and what he’s doing.
 In 1993 Aitch and I did just that, spending a night at Oddballs, where you are given a little dome tent to pitch on the hard-baked earth.
+You get visitors:

-The name is ironic, see (I looked up ironic: “contrary to what is expected, and typically causing wry amusement because of this”).
+The name is ironic, see (“contrary to what is expected, and typically causing wry amusement because of this”).
 While in camp you stock up on the meagre supplies available in their shop (like potatoes, onions), add it to the 10kg you’re allowed on the high-wing Cessna 206’s and you’re away!

 One night a herd of eles moved in and we lay listening to their tummy rumbles.
 We kept dead quiet and just peered at them in the moonlight as they had a little baby with them and we didn’t want to upset mama.

-– And Hey!
+And Hey!
 Suddenly you realise Oddballs really IS a Luxury Lodge!